Towards Privacy-Preserving and Verifiable Federated Matrix Factorization: VPFedMF

 \subsection{Threat Model}

 In \main, we consider that the server may be compromised by an adversary.
 The adversary may attempt to infer the private gradient vectors of users, threatening the confidentiality of the raw rating values held by users locally.
 Besides, the adversary may instruct the server to not correctly perform the aggregation over the gradient vectors received from users in each iteration, threatening the integrity of aggregation result for matrix factorization.
 In addition, we consider that the adversary may corrupt a subset of users and know their gradient vectors.
 Our security goal is to ensure the confidentiality of individual honest users' gradient vectors against other parties in the system as well as the integrity of the aggregation result against the server, throughout the whole VPFedMF procedure.
+As a standard and basic assumption for secure systems \cite{ChaudhariRS20,Eskandarian22}, we assume the interactions among all parties are established via encrypted and authenticated communication channels realized via the Transport Layer Security (TLS) protocol.